 - Storing leftover salsa: If you're making a lot of this salsa, may I suggest packaging it in single servings or in serving sizes that you'll be using for the meal, it'll be easy to grab one container at a time if you are worried about your portion sizes.

 - Let marinate: Let the corn salsa sit for about 30 min to an hour before serving to allow all the flavors to combine.

 - Storing: Corn salsa will keep for about 5 days in the fridge, which perfectly fits into a five-day meal plan!
 Coincidence?

 Want a deeper, richer corn flavor in the salsa?
 Give it a char!

-- Charring on the grill: Shuck the corn and take off all the silks.
+- Grill: Shuck the corn and take off all the silks.
 Rub a teaspoon of oil all over the corn and roast right on the grill grates for about 10 minutes, turning often.
 Wait for the corn to cool before cutting off the kernels for the salsa.

-- Charring on the stovetop: Heat up a grill pan or large skillet to medium-high heat, put the shucked and de-silked corn on the pan (oil first if you like) and cook for 10 minutes, rotating as you cook, until it's tender.
-Let cool before removing the corn off the stalk.
+- Stovetop: Heat up a grill pan or large skillet to medium-high heat, put the shucked and de-silked corn on the pan (oil first if you like) and cook for 10 minutes, rotating as you cook, until it's tender.
+Let cool before removing the corn from the stalk.

 - 3 cups corn (or 12 oz bag frozen, defrosted corn)